amluto/pylutron_integration/packages/lutron-integration/README.md

 and Lutron recommends using static addresses even for other dialects.
 Or you can use RS232.

-pylutron_integration presently has no dependencies at all outside the standard library, and I would like to keep it that way unless there is a fairly compelling reason to add a dependency.
+lutron_integration presently has no dependencies at all outside the standard library, and I would like to keep it that way unless there is a fairly compelling reason to add a dependency.